-Let’s start off with the lights.
-Basically they will be looking at their condition, whether they work and if they are fitted with the correct colour headlamps – all of which you can look at in advance.
+A tester will be looking at whether they work, their condition and if they're fitted with the correct colour headlamps – all of which you can look at in advance.

-Then grasp the forks at the bottom and attempt to push and pull on them as any movement could suggest play in the head bearing.
+Then grasp the forks at the bottom and attempt to push and pull on them - any movement could suggest play in the head bearing.

 Also, grasp each swingarm end and try to move it around.
-If you can this could be a sign that your swingarm bearings are on the way out.
+If you can, this could be a sign that your swingarm bearings are on the way out.

 Linked to this will be taking a look at the condition of the wheels and tyres, including whether the right size/type has been fitted to the bike, and the tread depth.

 Again, these are all checks that you can do before presenting it for examination.

 The purpose of this is to make sure that it isn’t suffering from any conditions that could affect either the steering or braking.

 You can see for yourself by applying the brakes and making sure the wheels can rotate freely when the brake is released – and that the brake pads are not worn.

-Meanwhile the exhaust system will need to be complete, secure and as quiet as possible, while the fuel system must not have any leaks.
+Meanwhile, the exhaust system will need to be complete, secure and as quiet as possible, while the fuel system must not have any leaks.

 Other points to be covered include whether the horn and throttle works, that there are legible registration plates, and that the clutch lever is not damaged.

 In addition, the drive chain must not be too worn and should have a guard for security.